jeff-regier/AuthorToolkit/README.rst

 Features
 --------

-AuthorToolkit is a suite of tools for automatically determining the identities of authors in collections of publications.
+Author Toolkit is a suite of tools for automatically determining the identities of authors in collections of publications.

 Credits
 ---------

-AuthorToolkit has been developed with support from The Bibliographic Knowledge Network.
+Author Toolkit has been developed with support from The Bibliographic Knowledge Network.

 Tools used in rendering this package: